-They will be able to critically review the principal-agent model and apply it to various applications of corporate governance.
-They will know the differences in corporate control across the world and be able to explain the reasons why control may be different from ownership.
-Furthermore, they know how to compare the main classifications of corporate governance systems and, most importantly, assess the effectiveness of the different corporate governance mechanisms, such as for example the board of directors.
-In addition to their knowledge on corporate governance theory, they will be able to critically assess the empirical evidence on the importance and effectiveness of various corporate governance mechanisms.
+They will be able to apply theoretical models on principal-agent conflicts to different corporate governance problems.
+They will learn the differences in corporate control across the world and be able to explain why these differences exist.
+Furthermore, students will know how to compare the main classifications of corporate governance systems and, most importantly, assess the effectiveness of different corporate governance mechanisms.
+In addition to their knowledge on corporate governance theory, they will be able to critically discuss the empirical evidence on the importance and effectiveness of various corporate governance mechanisms.